Mixing times for the open ASEP at the triple point: Preliminaries

 A key observable for the simple exclusion process is the number of particles passing through a given site over time.
 For the ASEP $(\eta^{\Z}_t)$ on the integers, we define the \textbf{current} $(\Jz_t(x))_{t \geq 0}$ through a site $x$ as the net number of particles which have passed through site $x$ until time $t$, i.e., set $\Jz_0(x)=0$ and increase (respectively decrease) the current by one every time a particle jumps from $x-1$ to $x$ (respectively from $x$ to $x-1$).
 Note that $\Jz_t(x)$ is almost surely finite for all $t\geq 0$ and $x\in \Z$.
-Similarly, we denote by $(\Jn_t(x))_{t \geq 0}$ the current of the ASEP on $\N$ through $x$ for all $x\in \N$, and by $(\Jo_t(x))_{t \geq 0}$ the current of the open ASEP for all $x\in \lbr N \rbr$.
+Similarly, we denote by $(\Jn_t(x))_{t \geq 0}$ the current of the ASEP on $\N$ through $x$ for all $x\in \N$, and by {$(\Jo^N_t(x))_{t \geq 0}$} the current of the open ASEP for all $x\in \lbr N \rbr$.
 Note that the ergodic theorem Markov chain ensures that where $J_N$ is the \textbf{stationary current} of the open ASEP given by

-Similarly, suppose that the ASEP on $\N$ or $\Z$ is stationary, started from a Bernoulli-$\rho$-product measure with some $\rho \in [0,1]$.
-We denote by $J_{\Z}$ and $J_{\N}$ with the respective stationary currents.
-Note that for all $t \geq 0$.
-A simple observation from Lemma~\ref{lem:Bernoulli} is that whenever $AC=1$, the stationary current of the respective open ASEP satisfies
+Similarly, suppose that the ASEP on $\N$ or $\Z$ is stationary, started from a Bernoulli-$\rho$-product measure with some $\rho \in [0,1]$. {Here, we assume for the ASEP on $\N$ that the effective density satisfies $\rho_{\mathsf{L}}=\rho$.
+We define by the respective stationary currents.
+In particular, note that }for all $t \geq 0$. {Let us now study the stationary current of the open ASEP in more detail.} A simple observation from Lemma~\ref{lem:Bernoulli} is that whenever $AC=1$, the stationary current of the respective open ASEP satisfies

 We make the following observation on the stationary current of the open ASEP in the fan region of the (weakly) high and low density phase.

 \begin{lemma} Let $(\eta_t)_{t \geq 0}$ be an open ASEP with parameters $\alpha,\beta,\gamma,\delta \geq 0$ and $q\in [0,1)$ in the fan region of the high density phase, i.e., where $AC \leq 1$ and $A > \max(1,C)$, allowing the parameters also to depend on $N$.
 Then the stationary current satisfies for all $N \in \N$